eugeneross/cakephp-hipteam/README.md

 * **Clone the plugin repo:**

-	In order to do so, run `git clone [GITHUB REMOTE]` and add the files to your plugin folder, which would be something like `app/Plugin/`
+	In order to do so, run `git clone https://github.com/CrewLabs/cakephp-hipteam` and add the files to your plugin folder, which would be something like `app/Plugin/`

 * **Load the plugin inside `app/Config/bootstrap.php` by adding this:**